christiananagnostou/www/lib/articles/wield-the-keyboard.md

 ```

+Those characters are your new keyboard if it's 1868 and your name is [Christopher Sholes](https://en.wikipedia.org/wiki/Christopher_Latham_Sholes).
+The letters were staggered resembling a piano, it had black keys and white keys, and laid out in two long rows.
+You'll also notice that is does not have keys for 0 or 1 because the letters O and I were deemed sufficient.
+This of course matters when you're attaching metal bars and a hinge to each key.
+One might call and 1 bloat.

 Five years later, the same man put together a layout for his typewriter keys that simply made the keys jam less.
-How convenient...

 ```
  1 2 3 4 5 6 7 8 9 0 - =